Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: System model

-where $\mathcal{P}(\cdot)$ is the power set operator, and $\phi_a(\mathbf{x}_a)$ denotes the probability of sensor $a$ choosing move $\mathbf{x}_a$.
-We then define our transmission optimization problem, whose solution is the strategy that maximizes the expected delivery probability:
+where $\mathcal{P}(\cdot)$ denotes the power set, and $\phi_a(\mathbf{x}_a)$ denotes the probability of sensor $a$ choosing move $\mathbf{x}_a$.
+We then define our optimization problem, whose solution gives $\Phi^*$, one of the strategies that maximize the expected delivery probability: